 We use frequency adverbs like sometimes or usually with the present tense explain how often things happen.

-Actual frequency of adverbs can be seen below:
+The actual frequency of adverbs can be seen below:

 |Always||Usually / Normally||Often / Frequently||Sometimes||Occasionally||Seldom||Hardly ever / Rarely||Never|